 Publications in languages other than English must be reviewed by the headquarters correctional manager.
 Publications written in Braille, except those received by facility libraries, will be limited to incarcerated individuals with a documented vision disability.

-- Inmates may not receive gift subscriptions and/or publications from another inmate, or the friends or family of another unrelated inmate.
+Individuals may not receive gift subscriptions and/or publications from another incarcerated individual, or the friends or family of another unrelated incarcerated individual.

-A comprehensive list of publications reviewed by the Publications Review Committee, which includes allowed and restricted publications.
+A comprehensive list of book denials reviewed by the Publications Review Committee, which includes restricted books.

 Publication Review Process